 On the second day, I did a quick drive around to check the signs.
 Some were knocked down by the previous night’s thunderstorm and some were missing (I saved a few signs to replace on the second day).
 Once the sale was over, I asked my awesome teenage niece to drive around to take the signs down for us.
 PLEASE take your signs down!

 Brand Your Sale

 This is related to your signs, but also goes beyond just what’s on each street corner—you are going to want to brand your sale.
-Chances are, you’ll have tons of competition no matter what weekend you choose to have your yard sale (although, I suppose probably not in January), branding yourself will help differentiate your sale.
+Chances are, you’ll have tons of competition no matter what weekend you choose to have your yard sale (although, I suppose probably not in January), and branding yourself will help differentiate your sale.
 Use the same colors on your signs.
 Use the same fonts.
 Have the same layout for your displays.
 Make it to where it is easy to find your sale!

 Accept Credit Cards

-If you have a smart phone or a tablet, you can accept credit and debit cards!
+If you have a smartphone or a tablet, you can accept credit and debit cards!
 And you should because it is (a) so much easier than dealing with cash and (b) such a great way to get people to spend more money.
 I lost count of how many times I had this conversation: